“Before anything else, preparation is the key to success.”

 Other Books in the Paleo AIP Community E-Cookbook Series

 Update ~ The Giveaway Has Ended

-The winners were selected through Rafflecopter on October 9th and have all been contacted to redeem their prizes.
+We hosted a giveaway to celebrate the launch of this cookbook, and the winners were selected through Rafflecopter on 10/9/17 and have all been contacted to redeem their prizes.